irebernardidev/Wine-Time-MP1/README.md

 ##### Skeleton
 Wireframes were created using a desktop version of [Balsamiq](https://balsamiq.com/) to showcase the website's appearance and ensure positive user experience.

 Please refer to [Mockups-MP1](assets/wireframes/Mockups-MP1.pdf) for detailed designs.
+Please note some improvements were made during the development of the website.

 ### Design